 Technically, if you do all the offices, morning prayer, noon Eucharist, evening prayer and special services on Sunday you will read the entire Book of Psalms every four weeks.
-However, if Sunday you will read the entire Book of Psalms every four weeks.
-However, if you are just reading the Daily Office every morning, you will go through the entire book of Psalms every seven weeks.
+However, If you are just reading the Daily Office every morning, you will go through the entire book of Psalms every seven weeks.
 I have a favorite Bible that I use just for morning devotions, and the Bible is all marked up, color coded with no overall method at all, just marked up, especially the Psalms.

 Now, there are some psalms I just love, but there are some that I just do not like.
-Those psalms have no marks in them at all, and sometimes AI tell Naomi that I don’t want to read that psalm for the day and we go onto the next reading.
-There’s just some psalms that have nothing that I want to think about.
+Those psalms have no marks in them at all, and sometimes I tell Naomi that I don’t want to read that psalm for the day, and we go onto the next reading.
+There are just some psalms that have nothing that I want to think about.
 I love it when we come to the psalms of Ascent, Psalms 120-134, every seven weeks, or Psalm 1, 2 and 3 every seven weeks.
-You know, it’s kind of like you’re visiting an old friend, your dropping in at a scheduled time, when the old friend is expecting you, and you are not a stranger, you’re a guest of the Bible passages, and it’s just wonderful.
+You know, it’s kind of like visiting an old friend, dropping in at a scheduled time, and the old friend is expecting you, not a stranger, a guest, and it’s just wonderful.

 We study to know the context of scripture, the when, where, why and how?
 What kind of writing is it?
 What language was it written, and does the language of the text reflect the language of the time of authorship?
-Is the New Testament letter written to a specific church or is it a message that is to bead and passed around to the other churches?
+Is the New Testament letter written to a specific church or is it a message that is to read and passed around to other churches?
 For example: St. Paul’s letters to the churches are unique to what was going on in those churches, things that needed to be corrected and things that they were to be applauded.
-And, what can I take-away from the reading that I can learn from and apply to my life?
+And, what can I take-away from the reading to learn from and apply to my life?

 We are not only called to hear, read, mark and learn scripture, but we are exhorted to embrace and to hold fast.
 In other words, do my best to apply the deep meanings of scripture into my life daily.
-Christ lives and reigns with us.
-He comes to dwell within our neighborhood, our homes, in our jobs, and in all the social settings in which our daily lives take us.
 The Holy Spirit resides within us.
 We are called temples of the Holy Spirit, and we are encouraged not to be weary in doing what we think is right.
 Our faith is a living and vibrant faith.